Crossing the Chasm is Scary When You Look Down

 This emotional element is particularly important in the case of chasm crossing.
 To cross the chasm, you are expected to focus all your personal energy — and all the teams in the company — on winning the beachhead segment.
 You need to run headlong towards the chasm and believe that you are going to sprout wings in time to cross it.
 Otherwise, you are going over the edge and will crash at the bottom.

+Focusing on the singular goal of winning the beachhead segment breeds a realisation that you may fail — and your decisions will be the reason that you fail.
 The constant temptation is to find a way to reduce this fear, and sometimes this feeling is so strong you do things that are against your strategy and bad for the company.

 You ask your sales and marketing teams to focus on that consulting opportunity that will bring in guaranteed revenue but has little long-term future.
 You start wondering if you should try a new product feature targeted at a different segment to try and boost growth.